Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Taylor algebras

 \section{Taylor algebras}

 This section presents unifications, simplifications, and refinements of the three algebraic theories in the setting of Taylor algebras (still finite and idempotent) that are not necessarily minimal.
-In Subsection~\ref{subsec:AT} we discuss the already existing refinements to the proof of the absorption theorem (and provide two additional new refinements in Proposition~\ref{prop:center} and Proposition~\ref{prop:center_absors_in_T}).
-This gives tight links to Zhuk's theory, in particular, centers and projective subuniverses.
+In Subsection~\ref{subsec:AT} we discuss the already existing refinements to the proof of the absorption theorem, and provide two additional new refinements in Proposition~\ref{prop:center} and Proposition~\ref{prop:center_absors_in_T}.
+This gives tight links to centers and projective subuniverses.
 Subsection~\ref{subsec:SIS} contains the main contribution of this section, Theorem~\ref{ff:subdirect}.
-This theorem together with additional technical contributions, Theorems~\ref{thm:maj} and \ref{thm:semilat}, directly imply the fundamental facts in the two proofs of the CSP Dichotomy Theorem -- the four types theorem and the connectivity theorem, discussed in Subsection~\ref{subsec:fundamental_theorems}. \OnlyarXiv{The proofs of claims in this section are in Appendix~\ref{app:taylor}.}
+This theorem together with additional technical contributions, Theorems~\ref{thm:maj} and \ref{thm:semilat}, directly imply the fundamental facts in the two proofs of the CSP Dichotomy Theorem -- the four types theorem and the connectivity theorem.
+The proofs of claims in this section are in Section~\ref{app:taylor}.